JeffersonGarcia15/JeffersonGarcia15/README.md

 ### Here is what I'm working on! 👋

-- 🔭 I’m currently working on being a better programmer to do AstroPhysics research in the future
+- 🔭 I’m currently working on finding a job as a software engineer.
+[LinkedIn](https://www.linkedin.com/in/jefferson-lopez-garcia/)
-- 🌱 I’m currently learning JavaScript, AJAX, Data Structures and Algorithms
+- 🌱 I’m currently learning better ways to improve the run time of my solutions of DS&A questions
-- 👯 I’m looking to collaborate on projects involving these topics
+- 👯 I’m looking to collaborate on projects involving Python and JavaScript as backend and React / Redux as frontend.
-- 🤔 I’m looking for help with Algorithms
-- 💬 Ask me about Math, Physics and basic-intermediate JavaScript
+- 💬 Ask me about Math, Physics and software engieering questions
 - 📫 How to reach me: [jeffersongarcia1599@gmail.com](jeffersongarcia1599@gmail.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I tend to be very competitive